juliakernel/MIYORA/docs/overview/how-MIYORA-works.md

 ---
-title: How Amica Works
+title: How MIYORA Works
 order: 1
 ---

 Read the [Local Setup](../getting-started/installation.md) guide if you are interested in getting everything running locally quickly.

-## Overview of Amica
+## Overview of MIYORA

-Amica is composed of a few different components:
+MIYORA is composed of a few different components:

 * Chat System
 * Voice System